Below are FAQs for cycling in Vietnam. For FAQs about motorcycling in Vietnam, please click here.

 Who typically joins your tours?

 Travelers and cyclists.
-Our tours are rich in cultural activities and diversions to attract those who have traveled the world and feel, as we do, that place like Vietnam are among the best on bike.
+Our tours are rich in cultural activities and diversions to attract those who have travelled the world and feel, as we do, that places like Vietnam are among the best on the bike.

-Can you accommodate an independent traveler (I’m not a group travel-type)
+Can you accommodate an independent traveller (I’m not a group travel-type)

-We promise, no camp fire sing-alongs.
+We promise, no campfire sing-a-longs.
 Although this is a “group tour”, almost all activities are optional.
 Our primary role is to provide the means for you to bicycle through a country that otherwise would be a difficult and demanding travel experience.
-Over the many years of traveling in Vietnam we are taking you through the best it has to offer.
-We take care of your luggage, hotels, food and transportation.
+Over the many years of travelling in Vietnam, we are taking you through the best it has to offer.
+We take care of your luggage, hotels, food, and transportation.
 However, we understand no two people enjoy travel in quite the same way and some prefer solitude versus a group experience which you are welcome to do.